nyh3/tp/docs/team/heart-of-n1.md

 #### What it does:

-Added restrictions on the number of characters a user can enter for each part of the expenditure input.
-J-unit tests that emphasizes on lengthy inputs are also created to stress test the program and ensure no undefined behavior occurs.
+Implemented character limit on expenditure input and created J-unit tests for lengthy inputs to ensure program robustness.

 **9. JavaDoc Enhancement**